 In common with evolutionary and more engineering-based models incorporating learning-by-doing and inertia, therefore, these models tend to generate more complex behavior, with multiple potential solutions; and sometimes counter-intuitive results (as with the Vogt-Schilb results on implications of inertia).
 The results can seem potentially quite indeterminate.
-This is less satisfactory to modelers, harder to communicate, and harder to implement computationally, which strongly deters such efforts particularly in more applied studies.
+This is less satisfactory to modelers, harder to communicate, and harder to implement computationally, which strongly deters such efforts particularly in more applied studies.6

 Indeed, in researching this paper, the authors came across references to such features as "problems" which needed to be "solved".
 These are not problems to be "solved" by excluding dynamic realism and thus forcing such models to be more conventional - that is not a scientific approach.
-Like the macro 'sunspot'
+Like the macro 'sunspot' models, in which expectations shape the outcomes, the fact that such models can generate a variety of behaviors, with results sensitive to assumptions, is telling us something important.

-&lt;sup>6 A clear example comes from the lead author's own Institute, which runs the global technology-rich TIAM model.
+6 A clear example comes from the lead author's own Institute, which runs the global technology-rich TIAM model.
 One paper (Anandarajah, McDowall, & Ekins, 2013) explored the impact of including learning-by-doing in this model (TIAM-Energy Technology Learning).
 However, it was so computationally complex to run, and uncertain to parameterize, that the TIAM-ETL has never been used again.